borgbase/docs.borgbase.com/restore/borg.md

 Note: You should be comfortable using the command line.
 If you prefer a graphical, client, look into our [Vorta Tutorial](/macos/how-to-backup-your-mac-using-the-vorta-backup-gui/) instead.
 These instructions should work on macOS and popular Linux flavors, like Debian, Ubuntu, as well as Red Hat, Fedora and CentOS.

+{: .note }
+Borg is currently transitioning to the more standards-conform `ssh://` URL format.
+You may still see the older, deprecated SCP-style format (`xxx@xxx.repo.borgbase.com:repo`) in some places.
+The *BorgBase* control panel will give you the new format by default.

 ## Prerequisites
 You should already have Borg installed and know how to use the command line.
 If you didn't install Borg yet, have a look at [this previous guide](https://docs.borgbase.com/linux/setup-borg-command-line/).